-Just as with the boy in the fable who cried "Wolf!", you may be tuning out the Federal Reserve’s warnings over the past couple of years that interest rates will soon rise.
-But don’t be too quick to ignore the message; rate increases are still expected.
-In September, the Federal Reserve’s Federal Open Market Committee indicated that it expects to begin raising interest rates sometime in 2015.
+Just like the classic fable The Boy Who Cried Wolf, you may have been tuning out the Federal Reserve's warnings over the past couple of years that interest rates will soon rise.
+But don't be too quick to ignore the message—rate increases are still expected.
+In September, the Federal Reserve's Federal Open Market Committee indicated that it expects to begin raising interest rates sometime in 2015.

 For businesses with borrowing needs, this presents an excellent opportunity to establish, or review, your interest rate strategy.
 “Business owners, especially those with a fair amount of debt, should have an interest rate strategy,” says Eric Johnson, Senior Vice President, Commercial Banking at Johnson Bank.

 Questions to discuss with your CFO, finance committee, banker or all of the above, include:

 Johnson continues, “Once you have an established interest rate strategy, it's easier to pursue the proper loan structure and be sure you get the best rate or spread.”

 With fixed‐rate loans, the lender assumes the interest rate risk during the term of the loan.
 With variable‐rate loans, you assume the risk of rising rates.

 Historically, businesses have used variable rates for their short‐term working capital needs and fixed‐rate debt for their long‐term capital needs, such as equipment or real estate financing.
 “That's the traditional way of thinking,” Johnson notes.
 Conventional wisdom also says that when rates are expected to rise, you should choose fixed‐rate instruments over variable‐rate ones.